 When first starting a business, you have many decisions to make.
-One of those decisions?
-What sort of business structure you choose.
+One of those decisions is what sort of business structure you choose.
 This step of your business setup is critical because it will impact things like your personal liability for your business as well as how you file and pay your taxes.

-One business structure to consider is the limited liability company.
+One business structure to consider is the limited liability company (LLC).
 There are many perks when you operate as an LLC or corporation, and the main ones are liability protection and tax benefits.
-Creating an LLC or corporation may also help your business when it’s time to get a small business loan, as some lenders will not lend to sole proprietors.
+Creating a single member LLC or corporation may also help your business when it’s time to get a small business loan, as some lenders will not lend to sole proprietors.
 It can also make it easier to build business credit.